 If you love mushrooms, you will definitely want to keep your favorite types of mushrooms in season.
 Then freeze them until you’re ready to use them in all of your favorite dishes, and make sure you don’t waste any if you have one.
 Choose mushrooms that look and smell fresh.
-Dry, darkened and moldy fungi, shriveled, stained or unpleasant odor should be avoided.
+Dry, darkened, and moldy fungi, shriveled, stained or unpleasant odor should be avoided.
 Only freeze mushrooms that are in good condition.

-Conserve it with Steam blanching process:
+Conserve it with the Steam blanching process:

 - Steam bleaching is a quick cooking process that helps preserve before being frozen.
 It works by destroying enzymes that can increase how quickly food spoils.